isaiahnoelsalazar/my-website_old/README.md

 # Hello.
 Welcome to my website's GitHub repository.
-My website also offers an Android dependency and a NuGet package as well.
+My website also offers an Android dependency, a NuGet package, and a public Python code as well.
 ## Android dependency
 - Add JitPack in settings.gradle
 ```